Meers Fault: Appearance

 The Meers Fault runs along the northern side of Meers Valley through Comanche County and Kiowa County and close to Caddo County in an east-southeast to north-northwest direction.
 Towns close to the fault are Cooperton, Meers, Apache, Fort Sill, Treasure Island and Elgin; Oklahoma State Highway 19, Oklahoma State Highway 115, Oklahoma State Highway 58 and U.S. Route 281 cross the fault and Oklahoma State Highway 44 might do so as well.
 The fault scarp is located on private land; the southeastern part runs through farmland and the northwestern part runs through hilly terrain.

 The Meers fault is a reverse fault (at first it was interpreted to be a normal fault) with a straight path despite a variable topography; it probably does take the form of a broad dislocation rather than of a plane and its expression varies depending on the substrate rock.
-Underground, the fault may be over 100 km long.
+Underground, the fault may be over 100 km long, and may be connected to another buried fault to the west (Willow Fault), potentially defining a 180 kilometers (112 mi) long fault system.
 It dips first northeastward but deeper it becomes either vertical or down-to-the-southwest, but certainly steep at depth.
 One interpretation is that the Meers fault is a "back-thrust" that dips northwards.
 Unlike many other faults, there is no evidence of segmentation in the Meers fault.